CMH/Clinical Rehabilitation Counseling

 The master's program in rehabilitation counseling consists of content areas in counseling and rehabilitation.
 The counseling content area includes coursework in theory and techniques, appraisal, human development, research methodology, and group counseling.
 The rehabilitation area includes coursework in foundations of rehabilitation, medical issues, psychosocial aspects of disability, and job development and placement.
 All students must complete a supervised practicum and internship experience.
 Upon successful completion of the academic requirements in the Rehabilitation Counseling program, the Counselor Education program will formally endorse the student for the Certified Rehabilitation Counselor (CRC)certification and/or employment appropriate to the rehabilitation counseling program.
 Graduates of the program also may elect to complete additional clinical coursework to be eligible for licensure as Professional Counselors.

 The Rehabilitation Counseling program at the Ohio University is fully accredited by the Council on Rehabilitation Education (CORE) through 2020 www.core-rehab.org.
 The name was officially changed from Rehabilitation Counseling to Clinical Rehabilitation Counseling in December 2014 as a part of the requirements to convert from the CORE accredited Rehabilitation Counseling and CACREP accredited CMH program to the CACREP-CORE CMH/Clinical Rehabilitation program.
 The master’s degree program is a full-time program (FTP) and has a goal of admitting 10-15 students each fall in the graduate cohort on the main campus.
 The next class will be admitted in fall 2014.
 In 2007, for the first time in our history, we admitted 20 rehabilitation counseling students to our regional campus program.
 Ninety-five percent of the students graduated in 2010 from Ohio University-Chillicothe cohort.
 In 2011, we admitted 25 rehabilitation counseling students to the Ohio University-Lancaster regional cohort.
-Twenty-nine students graduated in May 2013 and two graduated in August 2013.
-Students on the Athens campus complete the program within the 2 ½ years.
-The curriculum for our regional programs is designed to accommodate students who wish to attend on a part-time basis.
-Thus, students in our regional cohort complete the program in three years.
+In May 2013, 18 students graduated from the Lancaster Cohort and in May 2014, 7 students graduated from the main campus.
+Student outcomes are evaluated each year on a variety of different metrics that are part of the overall program evaluation.